8thpark/documents/daylang_v0.1.0.md

 - Analytics data is stored securely on EU-based servers.
 - User data is stored on US-based servers via Railway.app.
 - Users can request data deletion at any time by emailing team@8thpark.com.
-- Your data may be transferred to and processed in the United States.
 - We retain data as long as your account is active or as needed to provide services.
 - We implement reasonable security measures to protect user data.